Glencairn Aisle: The Glencairn Aisle

-After the aisle ceased to be used as the chancel the church session in 1838 was forced to demolish the aisle's northern gable end due to its dangerous condition and this resulted in the aisle being shortened north-south by around six feet or 1.8m with a new gable wall being built.
+After the aisle ceased to be used as the chantry and later the chancel, the church session in 1838 was forced to demolish the aisle's northern gable end due to its dangerous condition.
+This resulted in the aisle being shortened north-south by around six feet or 1.8m, with a new gable wall being built.
 The fact that the aisle roof and north gable end were not integrated into the church roof may suggest that the church was built onto the older aisle or chapel rather than vice versa.
-Some time later the church session decided to create an external door that would allow the minister to enter the church in the pulpit area and this was entered from the space between the aisle and the church.
-The door was removed in 1913 when the buildings were once again joined and this may account for the cross slabs being discovered in use as the door jambs and placed in the aisle for safe keeping.
+Some time later the church session decided to create an external door that would allow the minister to enter the church in the pulpit area, from the space between the aisle and the church.
+The door was removed in 1913 when the buildings were once again joined.
+This may account for the cross slabs being discovered in use as the door jambs and placed in the aisle for safekeeping.

 In 1888 the section of wall at the back of the pulpit was taken down and rebuilt a few feet further out, thus forming an arched alcove where the Glencairn Aisle originally opened onto the church.

-The mural monument had originally stood in the middle of the east wall of the old chancel, however these changes meant that it no longer stands in a central position.
-At this time the aisle had a single small barred window and a metal yett or gate to bar access via the doorway that was less than 6 feet high.
+The mural monument had originally stood in the middle of the east wall of the old chancel; however, these changes meant that it no longer stands in a central position.
+At this time the aisle had a single small barred window and a metal yett or gate to bar access via the doorway that was less than six feet high.

 A few courses of the side walls had fallen or were robbed of stone after the roof collapsed, the replacement stone at restoration being still discernable.
 The internal walls of the aisle were once covered in plaster.
 A divided pediment is once said to have crowned the monument and a section may survive amongst the carved stones on display with its original finial now located on the right hand side of the monument.